Google Analytics vs Google Webmaster Tool

 1) Website Performance

-Performance report gives the analysis of search results.
+The performance report gives an analysis of search results.

 It is divided into 7 categories: